botpress/botpress/README.md

 ## Vision & Mission

 Botpress is on mission to make bots ubiquitous and profitable for everybody.
-At Botpress, we think that using closed-source tools like ChatFuel is not the right approach for building awesome and powerful bots.
+At Botpress, we think that using closed-source tools like Chatfuel is not the right approach for building awesome and powerful bots.
 To be able to create something **great**, it's important to have full control of your tools and to leverage the community efforts as much as possible.

 ## Initial target audience